ixydo/gpg-smartcard-automation/README.md

 You can, of course, choose not to keep your master key offline or airgapped.

+Additionally you can keep your master key on a smartcard to aide with sub key renewals.
+If you have a spare smartcard or are willing to purchase one, this is highly recommended as it massively simplifies renewals and certification of other keys.
+See the [instructions on the wiki](https://github.com/jinnko/gpg-smartcard-automation/wiki#using-a-separate-smartcard-for-the-master-certification-key) for how to do this.

 ### <a name=what-to-expect />What to expect

 The goal is to have a structure as follows for your day to day use.
 The